Frisco Summer & Winter Athletic Events

 The Bacon Burner 6k will celebrate the 24th Annual Colorado BBQ Challenge on Saturday, June 17, 2017.
 This is a 3.8 mile out-and-back run which will take place on the paved Frisco Recreational Path.
 All racers will receive commemorative Bacon Burner apparel, and all registrants 21 and older will also get a free beer ticket to redeem at the Colorado BBQ Challenge.
 This race is open to 400 racers and fills quickly because of well stocked bacon aid stations and the opportunity to run off great BBQ.

-3rd Annual Frisco Mountain Goat Kids Trail Running Series will be held on dates TBD for 2017.
-This series of four kids trail running races held each Tuesday in July features 3 race courses of varying distances for kids who just learned to walk to 15 year olds.
+3rd Annual Frisco Mountain Goat Kids Trail Running Series will be held on Tuesdays- June 27, July 11, July 25 and August 8, 2017.
+This series of four kids trail running races held in June and July features 3 race courses of varying distances for kids who just learned to walk to 15 year olds.
 The entire family is encouraged to come out to participate or just cheer on these budding trail runners.
 Once the kids cross the finish line, they are encouraged to grab a slice of pizza at the Frisco Day Lodge to celebrate their accomplishment.

 The 4th Annual Frisco Triathlon will be on Saturday, July 15, 2017.
 The Frisco Triathlon was named “Best Triathlon” in Elevation Outdoors Magazine’s reader poll, 2016 Best of the Rockies.
 This unique triathlon will feature a 3k stand up paddle board leg, 12k of mountain biking and a 5k trail run.
 This new twist on a triathlon is open to all ability levels and encourages athletes to take on a new multi-sport event with beautiful Dillon Reservoir and the Frisco Peninsula serving as the event location.